-The Cedar Falls Fire Rescue Department provides fire and rescue services to 29.7 square miles inside the city limits, protecting more than 39,000 citizens and more than a billion dollars in fixed property.
+Cedar Falls Fire Rescue provides fire and rescue services to 29.7 square miles inside the city limits, protecting more than 39,000 citizens and more than a billion dollars in fixed property.

 Additionally, the Fire Department provides protection services for approximately thirty (36) square miles for the Union and Washington Townships.

-Total population served is over 52,000 by the Fire Department.
+Total population served by Fire Operations

-serves all areas north of the Cedar River, as well as, an intial response area north of 1st Street.
-Station 3 is located at South Main and Bluebell Road, when staffed, covers the city south of University Ave. as that engine crew's initial response area.
+serves all areas north of the Cedar River, as well as an initial response area north of 1st Street.
+Station 3 is located at South Main and Bluebell Road and covers the city south of University Ave. as that engine crew's initial response area.